CSPF-Founder/JavaVulnerableLab/README.md

 2. And click on `Install` button, by leaving default values as-is.

+## Vulnerabilties Metrics

+OWASP comes with a Zed Attack Proxy (ZAP) tool to scan the vulnerabilities.
+We can use a ZAP Plugin for SonarQube 7.x to do just that.
+If you are interested in doing so, please refer to [this](./sonarqube/sonarqube.md)

 ## Notes

 **The full course on Hacking and Securing Web Java Programs is available in**